Generic selectors

 Best pubs for Chelsea fans near Stamford Bridge

-Located in West London, there is no shortage of bars and pubs in the areas surrounding Stamford Bridge.
-In fact, out of all the major London clubs, Chelsea fans may just have the best selection to choose from, alongside Fulham, particularly if you don't mind a little bit of a walk to the stadium.
+Given its location in West London, there is no shortage of bars and pubs in the areas surrounding Stamford Bridge.
+In fact, out of all the major London clubs, Chelsea fans (alongside those of Fulham) may have the best selection to choose from, particularly if you do not mind a short walk to the stadium.

 A Standout option is Cock Tavern – an establishment loved by Blues supporters for many years and located just 0.4 miles away from the ground.

-However, that isn't the only option available to you, with our full list of the best pubs for Chelsea fans near Stamford Bridge as follows:
+However, that is not the only option available to you, with our full list of the best pubs for Chelsea fans near Stamford Bridge as follows:

 • The Tommy Tucker – 22 Waterford Rd, London SW6 2DR – 5-minute walk to the stadium